unepwcmc/nuxt-3-template/README.md

 yarn build && yarn start
 ```

-or you can use pm2 to run the production server there is a [ecosystem.config.cjs](./ecosystem.config.cjs) for you to test
+or you can use pm2 to run the production server there is a [ecosystem.config.cjs](./ecosystem.config.cjs) for you to test.
+Only use PM2 for running production mode for testing locally.
+Please use kamal for deployment for running production server

 - Update [ecosystem.config.cjs](./ecosystem.config.cjs)
 - Run `yarn pm2` - to start the app on PM2